Welcome!

 Kim Tomsic

 Conferences are kingmakers.
 It’s true!
-Talk to published authors and illustrators, and more often than not, an attendee’s career moved into hyper-drive after a conference.
-It shouldn’t be surprising, since this is where craft improves, ideas bubble to mind, and important connections are made.
+Talk to published authors and illustrators, and you'll discover that more often than not an attendee’s career moved into hyper-drive after taking part in a conference.
+A conference is where you meet people with a shared passion, and you develop new neural pathways for craft.
+Ideas bubble to mind, and important connections are made.
 Many publishing hopefuls met their agent or editor attending breakout sessions, getting critiques, or selecting the right seat at an open-table luncheon.

 Illustration courtesy of Brooke-Boynton Huges